 Simply keeping doors shut is one way to battle the cold, but what about in doorless entryways?
 Heavy window treatments can substitute for a door in a stylish and functional way while effectively keeping out a pesky draft.

-The insulating qualities of velvet blackout drapes make it so that even a strong breeze will have trouble penetrating the fabric.
+Even a strong breeze will have trouble penetrating the fabric of blackout drapes, thanks to the insulating qualities of their velvet construction.
 Because this window treatment was designed to block sunlight, its fibers are tightly woven, helping to prevent much of the draft.

 Hang the rod above the doorway on the inside of the space where the draft is coming from, and have it span beyond the length of the doors frame.
 This will help the drape to best function as a windbreaker when a draft is pushing up against the fabric, helping it seal off the room when it is forced against the wall.